pingidentity/terraform-provider-pingone/docs/resources/risk_predictor.md

 <a id="nestedatt--predictor_composite"></a>
 ### Nested Schema for `predictor_composite`

-Optional:

-- `composition` (Attributes, Deprecated) The `composition` attribute is deprecated.
-Use the `compositions` attribute instead.
-This field will be removed in the next major release.
-Contains the composition of risk factors you want to use, and the condition logic that determines when or whether a risk factor is applied.
-Exactly one of the following must be defined: `composition`, `compositions`. (see [below for nested schema](#nestedatt--predictor_composite--composition))
+Required:

 - `compositions` (Attributes List) A list of compositions of risk factors you want to use, and the condition logic that determines when or whether a risk factor is applied.
-The minimum number of compositions is 1 and the maximum number of compositions is 3.
-Exactly one of the following must be defined: `composition`, `compositions`. (see [below for nested schema](#nestedatt--predictor_composite--compositions))
+The minimum number of compositions is 1 and the maximum number of compositions is 3. (see [below for nested schema](#nestedatt--predictor_composite--compositions))

-<a id="nestedatt--predictor_composite--composition"></a>
-### Nested Schema for `predictor_composite.composition`

-Required:

-- `condition_json` (String) A string that specifies the condition logic for the composite risk predictor.
-The value must be a valid JSON string.
-- `level` (String) A string that specifies the risk level for the composite risk predictor.
-Options are `HIGH`, `LOW`, `MEDIUM`.

-Read-Only:

-- `condition` (String) A string that specifies the condition logic for the composite risk predictor as applied to the service.

 <a id="nestedatt--predictor_composite--compositions"></a>
 ### Nested Schema for `predictor_composite.compositions`